-You’ll have to catch up on Cruise Radio when you get back, but unplugging during your vacation can relieve a lot of stress.
+You’ll have to catch up on those Cruise Radio news briefs when you get back, but unplugging during your vacation can relieve a lot of stress.
 This is hard to do now with such affordable Internet access on cruises and the temptation to share your vacation pictures on every social media platform, but going off-the-grid for a few days will let you unwind rather than checking how many people liked your photo.
 If you’re planning multiple sailings for the year, try to make one of your resolutions to go internet-free for at least one of them.

-“Adventurous” can be subjective, but make a resolution to try something new that may put you outside of your comfort zone, by doing a shore excursion like zip-lining in Jamaica or a sightseeing bus tour in Mexico.
+“Adventurous” can be subjective, but make a resolution to try something new that may put you outside of your comfort zone by doing a shore excursion like zip-lining in Jamaica or a sightseeing bus tour in Mexico.
 Just try something different than you might normally go for.

-This could mean donating $10 to St. Jude Children’s Research Hospital through Carnival’s Care To Play campaign, or it could mean booking a social impact cruise on Carnival Corp’s new line fathom.
+This could mean donating $10 to St. Jude Children’s Research Hospital during Carnival’s Groove for St. Jude party or donating money to another cruise line’s preferred charity.
 You could also look into shore excursions that offer volunteer opportunities or check out organizations like Together for Good.
 There are a lot of ways to make a difference for someone else while still enjoying your vacation.